To provide leadership and inspiration for learning and human development in urban communities.

 To become a premier urban school of education recognized for its diversity, and known for excellence in teaching, learning and research.

-We, the faculty and staff of the UWM School of Education, commit to the following values:
+We, as the UWM School of Education, commit to the following values:

 Social and Ethical Responsibility: We value honesty, fairness, respect, compassion, and professional and scholarly ethics among faculty, staff and students.
 We are committed to increasing access to opportunity and promoting social justice.

-Diversity: We value respect for cultural, individual and role difference, including those due to age, gender, race, ethnicity, national origin, religion, sexual orientation, marital status, family configuration, disability, language, philosophical orientation, and socioeconomic status among others.
+Diversity: We value cultural and individual differences, including those due to age, gender and gender identity, race, ethnicity, ability, national origin, language, religion, sexual orientation, marital status, family configuration, philosophical orientation, and socioeconomic status, among others.
 We are committed to continuous critical reflections of self and practice central to the true spirit of diversity.

-Communication and Collaboration: We value open communication and collaboration within and across organizational units and with our external communities.
-We are committed to maintaining a spirit of community where differences of opinion are encouraged.
+Communication and Collaboration: We value open communication and collaboration within and across SoE organizational units and with our partner communities.
+We are committed to maintaining a spirit of community where differences of opinion are encouraged and respected.